Photometric Redshifts in JWST Deep Fields: A Pixel-Based Alternative with DeepDISC: Data

-We use image mosaic and catalog data of the GOODS-S field from the second JADES data release \citep{JADESDR2}, herafter referred to as JADES DR2 GOODS-S. We use the 9 NIRCam filters corresponding to the first data release: F090W, F115W, F150W, F200W, F277W, F335M, F356W, F410M, and F444W.
-Image data consists of observations from JWST Program 1210 and 1180 in Cycle 1, and Program 3215 in Cycle 2.
-Images are calibrated following the pipeline described in \cite{JADESDR1}.
-A detection image is created from stacking the long wavelength channel images, and \texttt{Photutils} \citep{photutils} is used for object detection, segmentation, and photometry.
 We compile spectroscopic redshifts from the third JADES data release \citep[JADES DR3;][]{JADESDR3}, ASTRODEEP-GS43 catalog \citep{ASTRODEEP}, and the second data release of MUSE Hubble Ultra Deep Field surveys \citep[MUSE-HUDFS;][]{MUSE-HUDFS}.
 Redshifts reported in JADES DR3 were measured from the combined NIRSpec low-resolution CLEAR/PRISM and medium-resolution F070LP/G140M, F170LP/G235M and F290LP/G395M observations \citep{JADESDR3}.
 We keep redshifts with no \texttt{DR\_flag=False} and \texttt{z\_Spec\_flag=A or B or C} to ensure secure redshift. \cite{ASTRODEEP} compiled a list of 4951 high quality and publicly available spectroscopic redshifts in the CANDELS GOODS-South field.
 For spectroscopic redshifts from MUSE-HUDFS, we reject sources with low redshift confidence (\texttt{zconf=1}) and low matching confidence (\texttt{Mconf=1}).
 We associate spectroscopic redshifts with photometric objects from JADES DR2 and adopt a 0\farcs5 crossmatch radius for MUSE-HUDFS and ASTRODEEP-GS43 catalog.
 For spectroscopic redshifts with multiple photometric sources within the matching radius, we determine the association by choosing the brightest object in the HST F775W filter for MUSE-HUDFS and F160W for the ASTRODEEP-GS43 catalog.
 After excluding 12 objects with significant redshift difference ($\Delta z/(1+z)>0.1$) between the MUSE-HUDFS and the ASTRODEEP-GS43 catalog, we obtain reliable spectroscopic redshifts for 4341 objects.